‘Beautiful future’: Life story titles from the prospective Rainbow Haven student group, Manchester.

 The ‘Life Stories’ course won the 2017 ‘Widening Participation’ category of the Guardian University Awards.

-The course will be delivered to part of the the Greater Manchester Refugee Support Network, at Rainbow Haven, in autumn 2017, and may also be offered to looked-after minors who are asylum seekers in London.
+The course has also been delivered to part of the the Greater Manchester Refugee Support Network, at Rainbow Haven, in autumn 2017.

 Media coverage of the University for all ‘Life Stories’ short course in Calais: